lebiru/Lebiru.FileService/README.md

   - Use the web interface or send a POST request to `/File/CreateDoc` with the file attached as form data
   - Set expiry time during upload (1 minute, 1 hour, 1 day, 1 week, or never)
   - Files are automatically deleted when they expire
+  - Files are associated with the uploading user
 - **Downloading Files**:
   - Click the download link in the web interface or send a GET request to `/File/DownloadFile?filename=your_file_name`
   - Batch download multiple files as a ZIP archive
+  - Downloads are tracked in API metrics
 - **File Management**:
   - View list of all uploaded files with upload times and expiry status
   - See remaining time before file expiry
   - Automatic cleanup of expired files
   - Monitor file operations through Hangfire dashboard at `/hangfire`
+  - "Delete All Files" feature for admins with proper cleanup of all related data
 - **User Interface**:
   - Image previews for supported formats (PNG, JPG, GIF, BMP)
   - Click previews to view full-size images
   - Toggle dark mode for comfortable viewing
   - Search and filter files
+  - Sort files by various criteria (name, size, upload time, expiry)
+  - API metrics dashboard showing usage statistics
+  - Server space usage monitoring

 ## Deployment